The Ducker Report

 The Ducker Report shed light on something else, which is that stenographic court reporting remains the overwhelming preference of the legal community.
 In fact, the report suggests that “Increased legal activity and new opportunities will drive demand.”
 This means that the application of stenographic court reporting in areas like broadcast and CART captioning, in addition to the continued dominance of court reporters in pre-trial deposition, will bring INCREASED demand for court reporters, this as the supply will decrease.

-DEMAND FOR COURT REPORTERS WILL EXCEED SUPPLY BY 5,500 BY 2018
+DEMAND FOR COURT REPORTERS EXCEED SUPPLY

-Court reporting firm owners will be the first to tell you that the predicted court reporting shortage already is taking significant hold on the business.
+Court reporting firm owners will be the first to tell you that the predicted court reporting shortage is taking significant hold on the business.
 Enterprising firm owners are actively courting court reporters from other parts of the country and students who successfully emerge from court reporting school are quick to find lucrative opportunities awaiting.